angular/material/docs/guides/PULL_REQUESTS.md

 * If we suggest changes then:
   * Make the required updates.

-  * Re-run the Angular Material test suite to ensure tests are still passing.
+  * Re-run the AngularJS Material test suite to ensure tests are still passing.

   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):